cjus/hydra-aws-docker-article/README2.md

 }
 ```

-After modifying the default config.json file to include the location of our Redis instance we're not ready to upload the config to Redis using the hydra-cli app.
+After modifying the default config.json file to include the location of our Redis instance we're now ready to upload the config to Redis using the hydra-cli app.

 ```shell
 $ hydra-cli cfg push hpp-service:0.0.1 config.json